SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops-exam-problems.md

 ## Problem: Hospital

-For a certain period, everyday patients arrive at the hospital for examination. **Initially**, the hospital had **7 doctors**.
+For a certain period, every day patients arrive at the hospital for examination. **Initially**, the hospital had **7 doctors**.
 Each doctor could treat **only one patient per day**, but sometimes there is a shortage of doctors, so **the remaining patients are sent to other hospitals**. **Every third day** the hospital makes evaluations and **if the count of untreated patients is greater than the count of treated ones, another doctor is appointed**.
 Each new doctor is appointed at the beginning of the day before the patients' admission.

 Write a program, that calculates **for a given period, the count of treated and untreated patients**.